tegandbiscuits/PicNameSort/README.md

 It keeps them in sequential order, but it's not very descriptive.
 What PicNameSort does is grabs the date the picture was taken, then changes the file name to the date.

-The name is formatted based on ISO format, and would look like "2014-03-06_14-12-39.jpg".
+The date format based on ISO format, and would look like "2014-03-06_14-12-39.jpg".
-This keeps your pictures in sequential order, can help you identify the picture, and also would retain the date and time you took it should it ever change.
+This keeps your pictures in sequential order, can help you identify the picture, and also would retain the date if a copy loses the date in the metadata.

 If there's already a file with the same name as the picture then the name of the file will be the same, but with "_X" added to it, where X is the lowest number that makes it original (i.e. "2014-03-06_14-12-39_1.jpg")